Who we can’t help

 If your problem falls in one of the areas where we cannot help with, you should not continue answering questions.
 We will provide you with information on where else to look for legal help.

-Where can I look for help?
+Where can I go for help?

 Who else provides free help in Australia?

-The best approach is to call your local Legal Aid Commission and speak to your local Community Legal Centre to understand your options.
+In Australia, there are two main providers of free legal assistance to people with legal problems: Legal Aid and Community Legal Centres.
+The best approach is to call your local Legal Aid in your State or Territory, or speak to your local Community Legal Centre to understand your options.

-You can find out more about community legal centres and find your local community legal centre through Community Legal Centres Australia.
+You can find out more about Community Legal Centres and find your local Community Legal Centre through Community Legal Centres Australia.
 If there is a specialist community legal centre that covers your type of legal problem, you should speak to that specialist community legal centre.

 What if I can’t find free legal help?

 If you are not eligible for assistance from a Legal Aid or a community legal centre (or you are not eligible for the level of assistance that you would like), you could consider paying for a lawyer.
 To find a lawyer that specialises in the area of law that your problem relates to, you can speak to the Law Society or Law Institute in your State or Territory.
-Some offer free 30 minute consultations with a lawyer.
+Some offer free 30-minute consultations with a lawyer.